salahaKA/salahaKA/README.md

 - 👩‍💻 2nd Year MCA Student
 - 👩‍🎓 Graduated in BSC CS
-- ☁ All of my projects are available at https://github.com/salahaKA
+- ☁ All of my basic projects are available at https://github.com/salahaKA

 <h3 align="left">Connect with me:</h3>
 <p align="left">